 A.1.1.
-Information regarding the Company The legal name of the undertaking is FIL Life Insurance Limited.
+Information regarding the Company

-FIL Life was founded in 1998 to provide a selection of unit-linked Defined Contribution (DC) pension products to members of UK company pension schemes.
+The legal name of the undertaking is FIL Life Insurance Limited.

-FIL Life's business mainly comprises of unitlinked pension funds, with a small legacy annuity book.
+FIL Life was founded in 1998 to provide a selection of unit-linked Defined Contribution (DC) pension products to members of UK company pension schemes to save for their retirement.

-There are two main product groups:
+The Company's business mainly comprises of unit-linked pension funds, with a small legacy annuity book.

-Investment Only - Pension schemes can access FIL Life's investment platform to offer a range of investment opportunities to their plan members.
-The platform links to the scheme's chosen plan administrator, usually a specialist third party administrator.
+There are two levels of service offered:

-Full Service - FIL Life offers a comprehensive administration and record keeping services to pension trustees and employers, in addition to its investment capability.
+- Investment Only Pension schemes can access FIL Life's investment platform to offer a range of investment opportunities to their plan members.
+The platform links to the scheme's chosen plan administrator, usually a specialist third party administrator. - Full Service FIL Life offers a comprehensive administration and record keeping service to pension trustees and employers, in addition to providing access to its investment platform.

 FIL Life operates an open architecture investment platform.
 Its life funds are invested in a range of underlying funds managed by companies within the FIL Group and other fund managers and insurers.
-This provides pension trustees and employers with the ability to construct an investment solution which meets their needs and the needs of the plan members.
+This provides pension trustees and employers with the ability to construct an investment solution which meets their needs and those of the plan members.
 Trustees or employers often engage the services of an investment adviser to help with investment strategy and design of the portfolio.

-As at 30 June 2019, the Company provided pension solutions for a total of 431 schemes (2018: 413) and 564,100 members (2018: 512,365).
-There were 16 new schemes taken on during the period (2018: 21).
+As at 30 June 2020, the Company provided pension solutions for a total of 415 schemes (2019: 431) and 601,693 members (2019: 564,100).
+There were 12 new schemes taken on during the period (2019:16).

-As at 30 June 2019, the Company has AUA of £31.9bn (2018: £29.5bn).
-The Company has accepted premium fees on contracts, classified as investment contracts, amounting to £3.2bn (2018: £2.9bn) and incurred claims of £1.8bn (2018: £1.9bn).
+As at 30 June 2020, the Company has AUA of £32.2bn (2019: £31.9bn).
+The Company has accepted premium fees on contracts, classified as investment contracts, amounting to £2.9bn (2019: £3.2bn) and incurred claims of £2.6bn (2019: £1.8bn).

-The Company made a profit after taxation of $\pounds 2.573m$ (2018: $\pounds 2.425m$) for the year.
+The Company made a profit after taxation of $\pounds 2.9m$ (2019: $\pounds 2.6m$ ) for the year.
 This amount has been transferred to the retained reserves.

-The Directors do not propose a dividend for the year ended 30 June 2019 (2018: Nil).
+The Directors do not propose a dividend for the year ended 30 June 2020 (2019: Nil).

-The Company is expected to remain profitable in line with an IASA with FPM.
+The Company is expected to remain profitable in line with the IASA with FPM.
 The agreement ensures that costs for operational expenses relating to FIL Life's activities do not exceed 95% of net income.
+In the event that AUA falls by more than 40% in any 12-month period, operational expenses will not exceed 92.5%.